Brakenhale School Press release –A-Level and BTEC results day 2018

 - James Miles who will be attending the University of Manchester to study Physics

-- Sophie Locker who will be attending be attending the University of Reading to study Biological Sciences
+- Sophie Lockyer who will be attending be attending the University of Reading to study Biological Sciences

 - Drew Lockyer who will be commencing an apprenticeship in cyber security with Transport for London

-- Molly Everitt who will be attending the University of Sussex to studying Biological Sciences
+- Molly Everett who will be attending the University of Sussex to studying Biological Sciences